Shadouken/Lane-Select/README.md

 However, to make up for this I created a script that filters out your preferred champions.
 (Example of why you would want to edit the program)

-Understanding this program is relateively simple.
+Understanding this program is relatively simple.
+All you have to do is replace a few lines of code :)